-8. The insurance policy purchased by Plaintiff and at issue in this declaratory judgment action (the "Policy") is attached hereto as Exhibit 2.
+7. The insurance policy purchased by ETC and at issue in this declaratory judgment action (the "Policy") is attached hereto as Exhibit 2.
 But for a limited amount of information that is placed on declaration pages in the policy it is otherwise substantially a preprinted form document.
 Most importantly the sections of the Policy that are at issue in this declaratory judgment action are preprinted form language and apply to all similarly situated Ohio insureds of Defendants.

-9. The Policy provides certain coverages, additional coverages, and coverage extensions.
-Listed among the additional coverages and coverage extensions is "business income" insurance which insures against the loss of business income from a number of causes including action of civil authority.
+8. The Policy provides certain coverages, additional coverages, and coverage extensions.
+Listed among the additional coverages and coverage extensions is "business income"

+insurance which insures against the loss of business income from a number of causes including action of civil authority.

-10. Listed under the category of "business income" insurance is "Civil Authority" coverage.
+9. Listed under the category of "business income" insurance is "Civil Authority" coverage.
 When there is damage to property other than the insured's property, then the insurance company is required to pay the loss of business income sustained as caused by action of civil authority that prohibits access to the insured's premises.
 In other words, the property damage need not be to the insured's property, but damage to another property which leads the government to shut down the insured's business.

-11. There are certain other qualifications relating to (a) the area where the damaged property must be located; and (b) the presence of a dangerous physical condition that causes the action by the civil authority.
+10. There are certain other qualifications relating to (a) the area where the damaged property must be located; and (b) the presence of a dangerous physical condition that causes the action by the civil authority.1

-- 12. In summary, the Policy provides that: - There is insurance for loss of "business income" which may occur for several different reasons; - There is insurance for loss of "business income" if that loss results from the action of a "civil authority" (a government agency); - The action of the civil authority need not be based upon damage to the insured property, but may be based upon "damage to property other than property" at the insured's premises; and - The damage to the other property must be in relatively close proximity to the insured property and the action of the civil authority must be based upon a dangerous physical condition.
+11. In summary, the Policy provides that:

+- There is insurance for loss of "business income" which may occur for several different reasons; - There is insurance for loss of "business income" if that loss results from the action of a "civil authority" (a government agency); - The action of the civil authority need not be based upon damage to the insured property, but may be based upon "damage to property other than property" at the insured's premises; and - The damage to the other property must be in relatively close proximity to the insured property and the action of the civil authority must be based upon a dangerous physical condition.2

-&lt;sup>1 These qualifications are easily satisfied in that the virus is airborne throughout the State of Ohio.
+1 These qualifications are easily satisfied in that the virus is airborne throughout the State of Ohio.
 When the airborne virus settles on a surface then that property becomes damaged and dangerous.
-The widespread existence of the virus throughout the State of Ohio is precisely why the order of the Department of Health, Exhibit 3 and 4, is exceedingly broad.
+The widespread existence of the virus throughout the State of Ohio is precisely why the orders of the Department of Health are exceedingly broad.

-&lt;sup>2 Plaintiff's policy does not have a "virus exclusion".
-Interestingly, Cincinnati Insurance has issued other policies which have a specific "virus exclusion" in them, but it was not inserted in Plaintiff's policy.
+2 ETC's policy does not have a "virus exclusion".
+Interestingly, Cincinnati Insurance has issued other policies which have a specific "virus exclusion" in them, but it was not inserted in ETC's policy.

 IV.
-THE PREVALENCE OF THE COVID-19 VIRUS IN OHIO AND THE RESPONSE OF THE OHIO CIVIL AUTHORITY
+COVID-19 VIRUS IN OHIO AND THE RESPONSE OF THE OHIO CIVIL AUTHORITY

-13. The presence of COVID-19 has caused civil authorities to issue orders requiring the suspension of business.
-On March 15, the State of Ohio, through the states' Department of Health, issued the "Director's Order" which required the closure of bars in Ohio and banned dine-in eating in Ohio.
+12. The presence of COVID-19 has caused civil authorities to issue orders requiring the suspension of business.
+On March 14, the State of Ohio, through the states' Department of Health, issued the "Director's Order" which required the closure of mass gatherings in Ohio of more than 100 people.
 Attached hereto as Exhibit 3.
+On March 17, the State of Ohio, through the states' Department of Health, issued the "Director's Order" which required the closure of mass gatherings in Ohio of more than 50 people and all performance theatres in Ohio.
+Attached hereto as Exhibit 4.